 From here, you should begin outlining the components of your budget.
 This may include hardware and software acquisition, management, maintenance, replacement, and upgrades.
 Remember to consider staffing and outsourcing, as well as travel and related costs.

 With the resulting map in place, it will be easier to point out your IT service priorities and their financial impact.
-These must be aligned with your business priorities, which can be:
+These must be aligned with your business priorities, which may be: